albinhenriksson/cv/README.md

 - `cv_albin_henriksson.md` – Source CV in Markdown
 - `cv_albin_henriksson.pdf` – PDF version, ready to send
+- (Optional) `LaTeX/` – If you want the fancy-pants LaTeX version, see this folder

 ## 🛠️ Tech Skills Highlight